-We are pleased to announce the second nonverbal behavior (NVB) preconference at SPSP, which will take place Thursday, January 17 in New Orleans!
+We are pleased to announce the fifth annual Nonverbal Preconference at SPSP, which will take place Thursday, January 28th in San Diego, CA!
 The preconference will include invited addresses from leaders in the field, brief talks (in the data blitz tradition of SPSP), and a poster session.
 This preconference offers a unique opportunity to meet others who share your research interests, to network, to present your most recent findings, and to learn what others are doing!

 Sally Farley and Judy Hall

 Dr. Peter Andersen is professor emeritus in the school of communication at San Diego State University.
 He has conducted more than one hundred studies on all aspects of nonverbal communication and has published two nonverbal books: Nonverbal Communication: Forms and Functions, 2nd edition, Waveland Press, and The Complete Idiot’s Guide to Body Language, Pearson.
 He has taught courses in nonverbal communication at four levels (introductory, advanced, graduate, and nonverbal for teachers) at West Virginia University, Ohio University, Long Beach State University, and San Diego State University.